unisonweb/olddocsite/_includes/unisontour.markdown

 **unison**
 ```
-3 | > square 4
+6 | > square 4
       ⧩
       16
 ```

-The line `> square 4` starting with a `>` is called a "watch expression", and Unison uses these watch expressions instead of having a separate read-eval-print-loop (REPL).
+That `6 |` is the line number from the file.
+The `> square 4` on line 6 of the file, starting with a `>` is called a "watch expression", and Unison uses these watch expressions instead of having a separate read-eval-print-loop (REPL).
 The code you are editing can be run interactively, right in the same spot as you are doing the editing, with a full text editor at your disposal, with the same definitions all in scope, without needing to switch to a separate tool.

 __Question:__ do we really want to reevaluate all watch expressions on every file save?
 What if they're expensive?
 Luckily, Unison keeps a cache of results for expressions it evaluates, keyed by the hash of the expression, and you can clear this cache at any time without ill effects.
 If a result for a hash is in the cache, Unison returns that instead of evaluating the expression again.
 So you can think of and use your `.u` scratch files a bit like spreadsheets, which only recompute the minimal amount when dependencies change.